Getting your Trinity Audio player ready...

 Containerization vs Virtualization

-In virtualization, every application runs on VM and this VM imports a guest operating system on top of the host OS.
+In virtualization, every application runs on a VM and this VM imports a guest operating system on top of the host OS.
 This way we can run a different application on the same machine.
-Now you might be wondering what the problem with virtualization is?
+Now, you might be wondering what the problem with virtualization is?
 One major drawback is that running many VMs on the same host system will degrade the performance of the system.
 Guest OS running on this host OS has its own set of kernel libraries and dependencies which take up a large number of resources like hard disk processor and RAM and takes up much time to boot up when comes to real-time applications.

-Thus containerization was introduced.
+Thus, containerization was introduced.
 Here there is no guest OS required, instead, the application will utilize the host OS.
 Hence, each container will share the host OS and each will have its own application and libraries in it.
-RAM and disk space will be utilized by the containers according to its requirements thereby boosting the performance of the system considerably.
+RAM and disk space will be utilized by the containers according to its requirements, thereby boosting the performance of the system considerably.

 Key terms in Docker and detailed approach to Docker Networking